arms-mbon/darwin-core-generator/README.md

 ### On Linux
 Note: we only give the linux-style shell commands here.
-For users on Windows we recommend simply exploiting these exact same commands as they are supported in the "terminal" mode of the popular MS Virtual Code tool.
+Users on Windows can exploit these exact same commands as they are supported in the "terminal" mode of the popular MS Virtual Code tool, or see the instructions below.

 Still YMMV and practical execution on your platform might uncover untested / unwanted effects.
 So pls let us know if important changes and clarifications should be made.